Graduate and Postdoc Trainees

 Heather Rupp

-Heather RuppHeather’s postdoctoral resesarch investigated the cognitive processing of sexual stimuli using comparative models across species, while combining behavioral, neuroendocrine, psychophysiological, and functional neuroimaging techniques to help uncover the role of the brain in sexual arousal and reproductive states.
-Heather is the co-Founder and a Mindfulness Partner at EbbTide Wellness Studio and continues to be a Research Fellow at The Kinsey Institute.
+Heather RuppHeather’s postdoctoral research investigated the cognitive processing of sexual stimuli using comparative models across species, while combining behavioral, neuroendocrine, psychophysiological, and functional neuroimaging techniques to help uncover the role of the brain in sexual arousal and reproductive states.
+Heather is currently the Behavioral Science Director at Arcane International and continues to be a Research Fellow at The Kinsey Institute.

 Lynn Siefferman